piotrsitarz/when-lambo/README.md

 # 🚀 When Lambo SDK

 Welcome to the When Lambo SDK!
-This SDK provides a simple interface for interacting with the Persona Analysis API.
+This TypeScript SDK provides a simple interface for interacting with the Persona Analysis API.
 It allows you to easily check if a given wallet address matches a given persona, or to filter a list of wallet addresses based on which addresses match a given persona.

 ## 📑 Table of Contents